SPF -all or ~all: what's the difference, and which to choose

 Frequently asked questions

-If I have DMARC at p=reject, does the qualifier still matter?
+With DMARC at p=reject, does the qualifier still matter?
 Less, but yes.
 DMARC decides for receivers that apply it; -all additionally protects with those that don't, and remains a consistent strictness signal.

 Does -all affect my SPF lookup count?
 No. all (with any qualifier) requires no DNS resolution, so it never counts toward the ten-lookup limit.
-Switching between ~all and -all changes strictness, not your resolution budget — the two issues are independent.
+Switching between ~all and -all changes strictness, not the resolution budget — the two issues are independent.

 Related guides